It’s a question that’s been asked for well over 50 years: Are robots coming for your jobs?

 Robots = New Work

-It’s true that some unskilled jobs are going away due to automation, but that doesn’t mean there will be a shortage of work.
+It’s true that automation will kill some unskilled jobs, but that doesn’t mean there will be a shortage of work.
 Quite the opposite.
 For example, as the demand for infrastructure increases, so will the need for people with skills to customize, build, run, and maintain systems—such as “cobots,” aka collaborative robots—for those new construction projects.
 And thanks to technology, there will be a decline in construction waste, which will offset the expected cost for the increase in projects.
 That means civil-engineering and construction firms will be able to build things cheaper, with less waste, and they’ll need fewer resources to do it, which will allow them to make better use of existing resources.

 By automating certain tasks, companies can take on more projects with the same budget, which means they’ll employ more people as they take on more work.
 So if a civil-engineering firm does a couple projects a year and moves to a highly automated process, then it could feasibly take on two to three times as many projects annually and hire more people to get that work done.